Lesson #1: The Secret to Taking Your Coaching Business to the Next Level

 Starting with a hypothesis is a great suggestion.
 That's all you can do when you're not 100% sure who your clients are, what they want, and what they are willing to pay for.

-Lisa Sansom about 7 years ago
+Lisa Sansom over 7 years ago

 I like this - no hype, no dazzle, no charm - just the honest hard work that it takes, plus a few smart tips.
 This looks good!

-Stephan Wiedner about 7 years ago
+Stephan Wiedner over 7 years ago

 Thanks Lisa, for your comment.
 "Honest hard work" goes a long way doesn't it?!
 I hope you're doing well.
 It's been a while since we last spoke.

-Roux Malan about 7 years ago
+Roux Malan over 7 years ago

 Thanks Stephan this gives us as coaching real steps to take systematically in order to get good at getting the word out about our coaching business.
 I will start practicing immediately!